EESSI/docs/docs/blog/posts/2024/11/hpcwire_award_2024.md

 ## Picture at EuroHPC JU booth

+It is important to highlight that the funding provided by the EuroHPC JU to the MultiXscale Centre-of-Excellence has been a huge catalyst in the last couple of years for EESSI, which forms the technical pillar of MultiXscale.

 [Anders Dam Jensen](https://www.linkedin.com/in/anders-dam-jensen-7a4900/), CEO of EuroHPC JU, and Daniel Opalka, head of Research & Innovation at EuroHPC JU, were more than happy to take a commemorative picture at the EuroHPC JU booth, together with representatives of some of the MultiXscale partners (Ghent University,